Bagaar/ember-permissions/README.md

 ### 1\.
 Setting up User Session Permissions

-First, we need to let the `permissions` service know which permissions are available for the current session.
+First, we need to let the `permissions` service know which permissions are available for the current user session.
 In the example below, we're using an additional service to request the permissions from a server API.
 Afterwards, we pass along the permissions to the `permissions` service via the [`setPermissions`](#setpermissions) method.

 ```javascript
 // app/routes/application.js